Global Female Talents in Finance and Business

 Accommodation Check-In on Sunday, 2 August 2026.
 Schedule is subject to change.

-This course is open to students from selected partner universities in Korea.
+This course is open to students from selected partner universities in Korea who are pursuing studies in finance, business, or related disciplines.
 In line with the course’s thematic focus on female empowerment, participation is limited to students who identify as women from our partner institutions.

 The course has a maximum capacity of 20 participants.